 Days 4–5: Snæfellsnes, Borgarfjörður, and Reykjavík

 For the final two days of your visit, take in the majesty of Snæfellsnes and Borgarfjörður.
-The Snæfellsnes peninsula, in West Iceland, is where you’ll find the iconic Kirkjufell mountain.
+The Snæfellsnes Peninsula, in West Iceland, is where you’ll find the iconic Kirkjufell Mountain.
 You’ll also discover black sand beaches, basalt cliffs, historic fishing villages, and lava fields here.

 - For more thrilling activities, go for an adventure tour of Iceland.